OfficeDev/teams-toolkit/packages/simpleauth/CONTRIBUTING.md

 ## Pull Request Process

-1. create as a pull request with your changes to `develop` branch.
+1. Create a pull request with your changes to `develop` branch.
 1. Make sure all the checks in pull request are passed.
 1. At least one approve from other developers is required.